edterbak/NodeRed_Heishamon_control/README.md

 ********

 <img src="https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/banners/changelog.png" width="500">
-All older changelog items are colapsed below. only the latest changelog will always be shown.
+All changelog items from v21.00 are colapsed below. only the latest changelog will always be shown.
 <details>
 [2022-11-12] (v21.00 - Stable) Things done are:
 Changelog compared to v18 is:... <br/>